thayer6/sia-wesley-docker/README.md

-# Wesley
+# Wesley Docker Container
-This is the core code that the SIA Data Science Team uses for Wesley.
+This is the code used to build and run the Wesley Docker Container

-SIA wesley docker repo

-How to get started
+How to get started:
-clone wesley code repo into a new directory cd into it
+1. Navigate to the directory where you'd like to work locally on Wesley In the terminal this can be done using the cd command to traverse your local directories (i.e. cd /foldername/).
+You can also create a new directory using the mkdir command (i.e. mkdir welseyfolder).
+2. Clone the Wesley repository of interest and enter the directory git clone <Wesley-repo-URL>
+    cd <repo-directory>
-1. Build image using the following command build commmand
+1. Build image using the following command docker build -t siawesley:1.0 .

-Everytime you want to do something
+How to get up and running during development using Jupyter Notebook or Jupyter Lab:
+1. Navigate to the directory where the cloned Wesley repository resides (i.e. cd /wesleycode/)
-2. Run container with ./wesley_run.sh
+2. Start the Docker container with ./wesley.sh
 3. You are now in the container bash.
-Run ./startup.sh to get started
+Run ./startup_jupyter.sh and follow the prompts to start working in Jupyter Notebook or Jupyter Lab
+4. When you're done run the following command to stop the container: docker stop wesley

+How to get up and running during development using VS Code: TBD